AbrahamNdiwa/kUSH-cAKES/README.md

 6.	checkout your branches
 a.	git branch -a
 7.	pick the branch to post on
-a.	git checkout milestone
+a.	git checkout {YOUR DESIRED BRANCH}
 8.	git remote add origin https://github.com/AbrahamNdiwa/kUSH-cAKES.git
-9.	git push -u origin main
+9.	git push -u origin {YOUR DESIRED BRANCH}